OzBoz-Dev/eggcraft/README.md

 ## Overview

-Eggcraft is a mod that aims to give eggs some extra depth and new uses, adding items that are both fun and useful for all kinds of playthroughs.
-It adds several egg-themed items, blocks, advancements, structures, and throwable gadgets with a unique crafting system.
+Eggcraft is a mod that makes eggs exciting for once!
+Instead of being a throwaway item, eggs can now be cooked, crafted, or etched into fun and useful tools.
+EggCraft adds several egg-themed items, blocks, advancements, structures, and throwable gadgets with a unique crafting system.

 ## Features
 <details>